cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 Secure Hadoop
 .............
-When running CDAP on top of Secure Hadoop and HBase (using Kerberos authentication), the CDAP Master process will need to obtain Kerberos credentials in order to authenticate with Hadoop and HBase.
-In this case, the setting for ``hdfs.user`` in ``cdap-site.xml`` will be ignored and the CDAP Master process will be identified as the Kerberos principal it is authenticated as.
+When running CDAP on top of a secure Hadoop cluster (using Kerberos authentication), the CDAP processes will need to obtain Kerberos credentials in order to authenticate with Hadoop, HBase, ZooKeeper, and optionally Hive.
+In this case, the setting for ``hdfs.user`` in ``cdap-site.xml`` will be ignored and the CDAP processes will be identified by the default authenticated Kerberos principal.

-**Note:** CDAP support for secure Hadoop clusters is limited to CDH 5.0.0 through CDH 5.4.4, and HDP 2.0 through 2.2.
+**Note:** CDAP support for secure Hadoop clusters is limited to CDH 5.0.0 through CDH 5.4.5, and HDP 2.0 through 2.2.

-In order to configure **CDAP Master for Kerberos authentication:**
+In order to configure **CDAP for Kerberos authentication:**

-- Create a Kerberos principal for the user running CDAP Master.
-The principal name should be in the form ``username/hostname@REALM``, creating a separate principal for each host where the CDAP Master will run.
+- Create a Kerberos principal for the user running CDAP.
+The principal name should be in the form ``username/hostname@REALM``, creating a separate principal for each host where a CDAP process will run.
 This prevents simultaneous login attempts from multiple hosts from being mistaken for a replay attack by the Kerberos KDC.
 - Generate a keytab file for each CDAP Master Kerberos principal, and place the file as ``/etc/security/keytabs/cdap.keytab`` on the corresponding CDAP Master host.
 The file should be readable only by the user running the CDAP Master process.
-- Edit ``/etc/cdap/conf/cdap-site.xml``, substituting the Kerberos principal for ``CDAP_PRINCIPAL``, and your domain for ``EXAMPLE.COM``, when adding these two properties:
+- Edit ``/etc/cdap/conf/cdap-site.xml`` on each host running a CDAP process, substituting the Kerberos primary (user) for ``<cdap-principal>``, and your Kerberos authentication realm for ``EXAMPLE.COM``, when adding these two properties:

   .. highlight:: xml

   ::

     <property>
       <name>cdap.master.kerberos.keytab</name>
-      <value>/etc/security/keytabs/cdap.keytab</value>
-      <description>The full path to the Kerberos keytab file containing the CDAP Master's
-      credentials.</description>
+      <value>/etc/security/keytabs/cdap.service.keytab</value>
     </property>

     <property>
       <name>cdap.master.kerberos.principal</name>
-      <value>CDAP_PRINCIPAL/_HOST@EXAMPLE.COM</value>
-      <description>The Kerberos principal name that should be used to login to the CDAP Master
-      process.
-The string "_HOST" will be substituted with the local hostname.</description>
+      <value><cdap-principal>/_HOST@EXAMPLE.COM</value>
     </property>

 - The ``<cdap-principal>`` is shown in the commands that follow as ``cdap``; however, you